mebusy/notes/dev_notes/AI_CS188_CPS.md

 NT and SA cannot both be blue!
 Why didn’t we detect this yet?

-Constraint propagation: reason from constraint to constraint.
+Constraint propagation: propagate from constraint to constraint.

 <h2 id="4a6018d8655776208482f8b34d58f268"></h2>